Looking for a Biryani recipe that is delicious and healthy? You have come to the right place…

 The wild rice, has a chewiness factor, that some will love (I certainly do).
 Young kids and older adults, who prefer only white rice may have to work their way up to brown rice to wild rice.
 Or cook it a little bit further than al-dante level for them.
 Like I mentioned above, it is very hard to overcook this grain.
 The biryani also tastes great the next day after soaking up the flavors.

 I hope you like this recipe.
 Even if you cannot do the exact same version, I hope this inspires you to create your own healthy version of biryani.
-Do share your thoughts and comments down below or on my Facebook page.
+Do share your thoughts and comments down below.
 I love to hear from all of you!!

 History of biryani